huijing/slides/webconf-asia-2017/README.md

 There is a very comprehensive document called the Requirements for Japanese Text Layout, created by the W3C Japanese Layout Task Force.
 It addresses the aspects of Japanese composition that differ from Western composition and is meant to serve as a reference for browser implementers so Japanese web layouts can be rendered correctly.
 And now the Chinese Layout Task Force is working on a similar document for Chinese composition and layout.
 This is still a work in progress.

-Through my own personal experimentation, I sort of settled onto certain typographic conventions when I'm setting Chinese text.
+Bobby Tung, who is a W3C i18n Invited Expert, wrote an article covering the best practices for Chinese layout a while back.
+So together with that article, as well as through my own personal experimentation, I sort of settled onto certain typographic conventions when I'm setting Chinese text.

 1. Use the appropriate font family.
 For example, Source Han Serif has typefaces for simplified Chinese, traditional Chinese, Japanese and Korean.
 Pick the right one.
 2. This one I mentioned earlier, that Chinese characters are denser than typical Latin-based alphabets, because of all the strokes, so you may want to bump up the font size a little bit.
 Reading small characters on a screen is not a pleasant experience.